 (How to find the 'Tagged' section on Instagram pages: Simply go to the page you want to check out and look for the 'Tagged' section!)

 Figuring out a budget

-Once you’ve taken some time to have a look at different ways other couples have chosen for the style of their wedding photography and found one that you like, you’ll be able to start researching photographers to decide if they will be the right fit for what you have in mind.
-A big factor to decide upon here first is your budget.
-How much are you wanting (or willing) to spend for the photos taken on your wedding day?
-Some brides will fly photographers to the location of the shoot/wedding from interstate or even overseas while others may want a local photographer.
-It’s all up to individual preference and budgeting restrictions.
+Once you've taken some time to have a look at different ways other couples have chosen for the style of their wedding photography and found one that you like, you'll be able to start researching photographers to decide if they will be the right fit for what you have in mind.
+A significant factor in determining upon here first is your budget.
+How much do you want (or willing) to spend on the photos taken on your wedding day?
+Some brides will fly photographers to the location of the shoot/wedding from interstate or even overseas, while others may want a local photographer.
+It's all up to individual preference and budgeting restrictions.

 (Pictured: Model - Jade Luangsay | Photographer - Leanne Hendrix)